tylerterry23/tylerterry23/README.md

 ### :man_technologist: &nbsp;About Me :

 Hey!
 Welcome to my GitHub.
 My name is Tyler.
-I’m a full time caffeinae enthusiast who just so happens to write some code here and there.
+I’m a full-time caffeine enthusiast who just so happens to write some code here and there.

 I graduated from Western Michigan University in 2023 with a degree in Computer Science and currently work as a Software Application Engineer.
 My focus recently has been on transforming complex, data-heavy manual processes into efficient, automated web applications with modern, user-friendly frontends.
 My tech stack includes most notably Python (Django), JavaScript (React), and MySQL but I've dabbled all around.